huggingface/hub-docs/docs/hub/spaces-getting-started.md

 ## Spaces setup

 **To make a new Space**, visit the [Spaces main page](https://huggingface.co/spaces) and click on **Create new Space**.
 Along with choosing a name for your Space, selecting an optional license, and setting your Space's visibility, you'll be prompted to choose the **SDK** for your Space.
 The Hub offers three SDK options: Gradio, Streamlit, and static HTML.
-You can read more about these in the [SDK section of these docs](TODO).
+You can read more about these in the [SDK section of these docs](./spaces-sdks).

 ![Viewing a brand new Hugging Face Space](/docs/assets/hub/spaces-blank-space.png)

 Under the hood, Spaces stores your code inside a git repository, just like the model and dataset repositories.
-Thanks to this, the same tools we use for all the [other repositories on the Hub](./repositories-main.md) (`git` and `git-lfs`) also work for Spaces.
+Thanks to this, the same tools we use for all the [other repositories on the Hub](./repositories-main) (`git` and `git-lfs`) also work for Spaces.
+Follow the same flow as in [Getting Started with Repositories](./repositories-getting-started) to add files to your Space.
+Each time that a new commit is pushed, the Space will automatically rebuild and restart.

 Each Spaces environment is limited to 16GB RAM and 8 CPU cores.
 Individuals and Organization [subscribers](https://huggingface.co/pricing) (Lab, Startup, and Enterprise) can access Spaces with one T4 GPU on a case-by-case basis.
 Please email us at **website at huggingface.co**.